Nissan: Beginnings of Datsun brand name from 1914

-Nissan name first used in 1930s
+Nissan name debut

 In 1928, Yoshisuke Aikawa (nickname: Gisuke/Guisuke Ayukawa) founded the holding company Nihon Sangyo (日本産業 Japan Industries or Nihon Industries).
 The name 'Nissan' originated during the 1930s as an abbreviation used on the Tokyo Stock Exchange for Nihon Sangyo.
 This company was Nissan "Zaibatsu" which included Tobata Casting and Hitachi.
 At this time Nissan controlled foundries and auto parts businesses, but Aikawa did not enter automobile manufacturing until 1933.

 The zaibatsu eventually grew to include 74 firms and became the fourth-largest in Japan during World War II.
 In 1931, DAT Jidosha Seizo became affiliated with Tobata Casting and was merged into Tobata Casting in 1933.
 As Tobata Casting was a Nissan company, this was the beginning of Nissan's automobile manufacturing.

-Nissan Motor organized in 1934
+Nissan Motor

 In 1934, Aikawa separated the expanded automobile parts division of Tobata Casting and incorporated it as a new subsidiary, which he named Nissan Motor Co., Ltd. (日産自動車, Nissan Jidōsha).
 The shareholders of the new company; however, were not enthusiastic about the prospects of the automobile in Japan, so Aikawa bought out all the Tobata Casting shareholders (using capital from Nihon Industries) in June 1934.
 At this time, Nissan Motor effectively became owned by Nihon Sangyo and Hitachi.

 In 1935, the construction of its Yokohama plant was completed.
 44 Datsuns were shipped to Asia, Central and South America.
 In 1935, the first car manufactured by an integrated assembly system rolled off the line at the Yokohama plant.
 Nissan built trucks, airplanes, and engines for the Imperial Japanese Army.
-In November 1937 Nissan moved its headquarters to Hsinking, the capital of Manchukuo.
+In November 1937 Nissan moved its headquarters to Xinjing, the capital of Manchukuo.
 In December the company changed its name to Manchuria Heavy Industries Developing Co (MHID).

 In 1940, the first knockdown kits were shipped to Dowa Jidosha Kogyo (Dowa Automobile), one of MHID's companies, for assembly.
 In 1944, the head office was moved to Nihonbashi, Tokyo, and the company name was changed to Nissan Heavy Industries, Ltd., which the company kept through 1949.

-Nissan's early American connection
+American market and expansion

 DAT had inherited Kubota's chief designer, American engineer William R. Gorham.
 This, along with Aikawa's 1908 visit to Detroit, was to greatly affect Nissan's future.
 Although it had always been Aikawa's intention to use cutting-edge auto making technology from America, it was Gorham that carried out the plan.
 Most of the machinery and processes originally came from the United States.
 When Nissan started to assemble larger vehicles under the "Nissan" brand in 1937, much of the design plans and plant facilities were supplied by the Graham-Paige Company.
 Nissan also had a Graham license under which passenger cars, buses, and trucks were made.

 In his 1986 book The Reckoning, David Halberstam states "In terms of technology, Gorham was the founder of the Nissan Motor Company" and that "young Nissan engineers who had never met him spoke of him as a god and could describe in detail his years at the company and his many inventions."